 Each year, World MS Day brings together the global MS community to raise awareness, advocate for better services and effective treatments, connect with research and build the MS community.

-Each year World MS Day focusses on a theme, however for 2020 – 2022 a three year Connections theme was introduced.
+World MS Day focusses on a theme, and for 2020 – 2022 a three year Connections theme was introduced.
 The MS Connections campaign is all about building connections, self-connection and connections to quality care.
 It challenges the social barriers that can leave people affected by MS feeling lonely and socially isolated.

 World MS Day 2021 saw MS Australia contribute significantly to this international exploration of relationships, connections and the impacts of social isolation and loneliness for people living with MS. We focused on our sub-theme of ‘Connecting with Family and Friends’, to encourage the MS community to stay connected, or reconnect with loved ones.